isomerpages/nyp-sirs/_success-and-articles/Articles/I am in FRONT but are you leaving me BEHIND?.md

 And does answering this call to digitalise spell the end of brick-and-mortar Retail – and for Retail frontline workers – as we know it?

-According to the study and report by Business Times: *“…as Singapore opened up in phases from June 2020…Shopper spending at brick-and-mortar stores resulted in the proportion of online sales falling from above 25 per cent of total retail sales at the peak of the circuit breaker to 12.6 per cent in July.”* <small><sup>2 Business Times, 21 April 2021</sup></small>
+According to the study and report by Business Times: *“…as Singapore opened up in phases from June 2020…Shopper spending at brick-and-mortar stores resulted in the proportion of online sales falling from above 25 per cent of total retail sales at the peak of the circuit breaker to 12.6 per cent in July.”* <small><sup>2</sup></small>

 <h4>Statistics Singapore February 2022: Key Indicators of Retail Trade<small><sup>3</sup></small></h4>